Singapore Shophouses – Then and Now

 Our Singapore Heritage Shophouse models and character figurines are available here.

-Join in: leave your comment
+Leave your comment